SkywardSyntax/HackClubAracdeGameJam/README.md

-# Black Hole Game
+# Black Hole Animation

-Welcome to the Black Hole Game!
-This is an exciting and challenging game where you need to navigate an astronaut and collect gold while avoiding trash.
-The black hole in the center pulls everything towards it, making the game more thrilling!
+Welcome to the Black Hole Animation!
+This is an exciting and visually stunning animation of a black hole with realistic lighting on a black background.

-## Running the Game
+## Running the Animation

-To run the game, ensure you are in a browser environment.
-The game relies on the `window` object, which is only available in browsers.
+To run the animation, ensure you are in a browser environment.
+The animation relies on the `window` object, which is only available in browsers.

-Note: The game must be run in a browser environment to function correctly.
+Note: The animation must be run in a browser environment to function correctly.

-## Game Description
+## Animation Description

-In this game, you control an astronaut who is trying to escape the black hole's gravity at the center of the screen.
-There is debris flying into the black hole, and also gold flying into the black hole.
-The objective is to collect the gold and avoid the debris.
-The game features realistic physics regarding object collisions and inertia, with an exception that the astronaut can move fast enough to evade the black hole's gravity.
+In this animation, a black hole with realistic lighting effects and textures is rendered on a black background.
+The animation showcases the mesmerizing and captivating nature of a black hole.

 ## Controls

-- Use the arrow keys to move the astronaut:
-  - Up Arrow: Move up
-  - Down Arrow: Move down
-  - Left Arrow: Move left
-  - Right Arrow: Move right
+- There are no controls for this animation.
+Just sit back and enjoy the visual experience.

 ## Objective

-- Collect gold to score points.
-- Avoid debris to stay alive.
+- The objective is to provide a visually stunning and realistic animation of a black hole with realistic lighting on a black background.

 ## Additional Information

-- The game uses WebGL for rendering the game elements.
+- The animation uses WebGL for rendering the black hole and its lighting effects.
-- The astronaut's movement is affected by the black hole's gravity and friction.
-- Collision detection is implemented for gold and debris.